matthewtg00/CSE-543T-Final-Project/README.md

 The parameters of calculate_required_calories function are weight(kg), height(cm), age(year), gender("male"|"female"), activity factor (1~2 from no physical activity to heavy activity).
 These parameters can be set as the user's information to get his personal recommendation diets.

 # Code Structure
+There are two code files: nutrients and nutrients_Strict_Constraints.
+In nutirent, we used a relaxed constraint in items_constraint_upper constraint.
+In nutrients_Strict_Constraints, we used a strict constraint for the sigmoid function in the items_constraint_upper cosntraint.

 The code is structured as follows: